 “Through our unique STEMinn Program, Stamford produces creative thinkers ready for their careers as engineers, scientists, entrepreneurs and business leaders.”

-Stamford has a 1:1 iPad programme from Kindergarten to Grade 5 and the 1:1 MacBook programme in Grades 6 to 12.
+Stamford has a 1:1 iPad programme from Kindergarten to Grade 5, and a 1:1 MacBook programme in Grades 6 to 12.

 Parents are promised a warm welcome into the school community.
-There is an active PTA, amd Stamford can even offer you a coffee at the parent cafe on campus.
+There is an active PTA, and Stamford can even offer you a coffee at the parent cafe on campus.

 The school year runs from September to June, and there are two semesters.